Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 - What does the jury do?

-- The jury is composed of citizens randomly chosen from the population in order to ensure that the conviction is a societal decision (reflects societal values).
-They are present during the whole trial, and after hearing both parties will decide if the accused is guilty or innocent.
+- The jury is composed of citizens randomly chosen from the population (Canadian citizens) to ensure that the decision taken reflects societal values.
+They are present during the whole trial, and after hearing both parties, they will decide if the accused is guilty or innocent.
 If the accused is found guilty, the judge will then decide the sentence.”
 The jury will only be there in criminal cases.
-The jury is made up of citizens who were randomly chosen from the population.
-Their role is to decide whether the person accused of the crime is guilty or not.
+If the accused is found guilty, the judge will establish the appropriate sentence.

 - What does the accused do?

 - The accused is present during the whole trial.
-They have a right to silence and testifying is therefore not mandatory for them.
-If they decide that they want to testify, they will only do so when the judge asks them to.
+They have the right to remain silent and testifying is therefore not mandatory for them.
+However, they can decide to testify.

 What is the importance of testifying?

 - If you have been summoned (received a subpoena) by the court, testifying becomes mandatory.
-However, if you have not received a subpoena, you could choose whether or not you want to testify.
+However, if you have not received a subpoena, you could choose whether you want to testify.

 - It is important to remember that testifying in court is a way for you to empower yourself.
-Also, in the situation where you are testifying against an aggressor, it is a way for you to regaining some of the power your aggressor took away from you and shows them that what they did was NOT right!
+It has a positive impact on the victim’s confidence and self-esteem.
+Also, it is a way for you to regain some of the power that your aggressor took away from you and it shows them that what they did was NOT right!

 What is important to keep in mind while testifying?